awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ### Load the CUSTOMER Table Using MANIFEST<a name="tutorial-loading-load-customer"></a>

-In this step, you will use the FIXEDWIDTH, MAXERROR, ACCEPTINVCHARS, and MANIFEST options to load the CUSTOMER table\.
+In this step, you use the FIXEDWIDTH, MAXERROR, ACCEPTINVCHARS, and MANIFEST options to load the CUSTOMER table\.

-The sample data for this exercise contains characters that will cause errors when COPY attempts to load them\.
-You will use the MAXERRORS option and the STL\_LOAD\_ERRORS system table to troubleshoot the load errors and then use the ACCEPTINVCHARS and MANIFEST options to eliminate the errors\.
+The sample data for this exercise contains characters that cause errors when COPY attempts to load them\.
+You use the MAXERRORS option and the STL\_LOAD\_ERRORS system table to troubleshoot the load errors and then use the ACCEPTINVCHARS and MANIFEST options to eliminate the errors\.
 <a name="tutorial-loading-fixed-width"></a>
 **Fixed\-Width Format**
 Fixed\-width format defines each field as a fixed number of characters, rather than separating fields with a delimiter\.
 The following excerpt from the data for the CUSTOMER table uses fixed\-width format\.